 - Class C: Midsized RVs that range from 23 to 36 feet.
 Class C campers have extra sleeping space or storage area above the driver’s cab.
 They’re usually a little more expensive than Class B’s.

 - Travel trailers: A travel trailer is an RV that is towed by a truck, van, or SUV that can handle the weight capacity and are usually cheaper than the others.

 Other types of RVs include popup campers, teardrop trailers, hybrid trailers, and fifth-wheel trailers.

-Do your research before making an RV purchase.
+Do your research before you purchase an RV.
 Make sure it’s what you really want before you move forward, and shop around.
-Don’t forget to make efforts to improve your credit ahead of time and save up for a down payment to reduce the amount of debt you end up with.
+Don’t forget to make efforts to improve your credit score ahead of time and save up for a down payment to reduce the amount of debt you end up with.

-An RV can be a great way to live and see the country.
-Just make sure you only buy what you can afford, and finance as little as you can get away with.
+A recreational vehicle can be a great way to live and see the country.
+Just make sure you only buy what you can afford and finance as little as you can get away with.